disdi/clic-in-litex/docs/nav/development/milestones.md

   - No CLIC vector table mode (mtvec.mode=11)
   - No interrupt claiming protocol
   - Missing several CLIC extensions (Smclicsehv, Sditrig, Smtp, Smcspsw)

+### Demonstrations

+Two new demo applications are included to showcase how to use the CLINT and CLIC from C code.
+These demos illustrate features like:
+- Software interrupts
+- Priority-based preemption
+- Different interrupt trigger modes (edge/level)